catrujilla/courses/README.md

 ## About Me

 I am a physicist and professor working in optical instrumentation, computational imaging, and applied physics.
-I currently serve as Full-Time Professor at Universidad EAFIT, where I teach undergraduate and graduate courses in physics, optics, and engineering, and coordinate the Master’s program in Applied Physics.
+I currently serve as Full Professor at Universidad EAFIT, where I teach undergraduate and graduate courses in physics, optical instrumentation, and engineering, and coordinate the Master’s program in Applied Physics.

 I have also taught at Universidad Nacional de Colombia as a Graduate Teaching Assistant (Monitor Académico de Posgrado), leading theoretical and laboratory sessions in electromagnetism, digital electronics, and microcontrollers.

-Additionally, I served as Full-Time Lecturer at Instituto Tecnológico Metropolitano (ITM), teaching courses in artificial intelligence, machine learning, and computer vision.
+Additionally, I served as Full-Time professor at Instituto Tecnológico Metropolitano (ITM), teaching courses in artificial intelligence, machine learning, and computer vision.

 ## Topics Covered